 The ANZPAC Plastics Pact aims to drastically reduce plastic waste from Australia, New Zealand, and the Pacific by 2025.
 Much of the plastic ends up in landfills and oceans, further polluting the planet.

 Because plastic pollution is a global problem, it requires a multinational solution.
-So this is why governments throughout Oceania called upon crucial players in multiple industries to tackle plastic waste.
-They aim to create a collaborative solution that will provide a circular economy for plastic.
-By doing this, the used material becomes neither waste nor pollution.
+This is why governments throughout Oceania have called upon crucial players in multiple industries to tackle plastic waste.
+Their goal is to create a collaborative solution that promotes a circular economy for plastic, ensuring used materials become neither waste nor pollution.
+In Camden, NJ, efforts like dumpster rental services play a crucial role in supporting similar initiatives.
+Companies providing Dumpster rental camden NJ enable efficient waste collection and recycling, helping communities contribute to reducing plastic pollution locally while aligning with global goals.

 The participants pledge to achieve these four plastic waste reduction goals by 2025: